Cassidy-02/MunicipalServiceApp/README.md

      - List of issues displayed in a list box.
      - Delete Issue button to remove one issue.
      - Close button returns to the main menu.
      - If no issue exist, a message appears and the form closes automatically.
+4. Local Events Announcements
+   - Displays upcoming events in an aesthetically pleasing ListView.
+   - Search and filter events by:
+     - Category (ComboBox)
+     - Date (DatePicker)
+   - Highlight the most urgent event using a priority queue:
+     - Urgent Event (Button)
+   - Automatically organises events by date and category using SortedDictionary.
+   - Maintains unique categories and dates using HashSet.
+   - Click "Search" (button) to search event/announcement.
 ______________________________________________________________________________________________________________________________________________________________________________________________________________________
 ## Data Handling (Data Structures)
 - Issues are stored in a List<Issue>, making it easy to: